seferagic/-cloud-computing-project/PROPOSAL.md

 ## Responsibilities

-This technology is new for us and we aim to learn all parts of it, we try to work together and include everyone in the process.
-Because our scope will also be completly clear after Milestone 1, it is hard for us to splitt responsibilities.
+This technology is new for us and we aim to learn all parts of it, we try to work together and include everyone in the process of implementing Milestone 2.
+Because our scope will also be completely clear after Milestone 1, we can decide to further split responsibilities there.
+Once the main project is implemented (Milestone 2 is finished) we will devide the work for the final submission as follows:

-Eva
+**Eva**
 - Demo

-Tim
+**Tim**
 - Documentation

-Daniel
+**Daniel**
 - Presentation